potassco/clorm/docs/clorm/predicate.rst

 predicate.
 We have already seen the ``default`` option, but there is also the ``index`` option.

-Specifying ``index = True`` can affect the behaviour when a ``FactBase`` is created.
-We introduce fact bases in the next chapter, surfice to say they are simply a convenience container for storing sets of facts.
+Specifying ``index = True`` can affect the behaviour when a ``FactBase`` container objects are created.
+While the ``FactBase`` class will be discussed in greater detail in the next chapter, here we simply note that it is a convenience container for storing sets of facts.
 They can be thought of as mini-databases and have some indexing support for improved query performance.

-We will discuss fact bases and the index options in the following chapter.

 Sub-classing Field Definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^